 – 1 Whole Day

 I’ve linked all the items I like to use below.
-These are affiliate links so I do many a little if you buy items through these links but at no extra cost to you.
+These are affiliate links so I do make a little if you buy items through these links but at no extra cost to you.
 It helps continue my projects on T.B.D!

 Step 1 – Clean The Door